Personal Website logo

 Personal Website

 When I set out to build my personal website, I wanted more than just a static portfolio.
 I wanted a modern, performant, and scalable solution that reflects best practices in web development.
-After evaluating several options, I settled on Next.js, Tailwind CSS, PostgreSQL, Prisma, Auth.js, and Vercel.
+After evaluating several options, I settled on Next.js, Tailwind CSS, PostgreSQL, Prisma, Better Auth, Vitest, Playwright, and Vercel.

 This stack gives me: